ao-kenji/nec86play/README.md

 nec86play - PC-9801-86 sound board test program on OpenBSD/luna88k

-This is my experimental program to use PC-9801-86 sound board on OpenBSD/luna88k.
+This is my experimental program to use the PCM part of PC-9801-86 sound board on OpenBSD/luna88k.

 Preparation